pauldlynch/eqguide/guides/bags/index.md

 If you have some trade skills, then the trade skill trophies can all summon temporary bags.
 If you [hand them in to Jolum](http://everquest.allakhazam.com/db/quest.html?quest=2154) in the Bazaar, he gives you an Artisan Seal, with instructions to combine the seal in a trade skill container.
 This isn't really worth doing until you have a skill level of 200-250, but if you have 300, you will be rewarded with two bags, one very large bag for trade skill components only, and a 12 slot, 100% WR bag.

+You can also buy from players a large bag that holds only tradeskill items [Extraplanar Trade Satchel](http://everquest.allakhazam.com/db/item.html?item=104079).
+This is 100% WR and holds 32 items/stacks.
+With the numbers of trade skill drops that have resale value, this is a worthwhile purchase when you can afford it (currently selling for 2.5kpp on Antonius Bayle).
+The bag isn't lore, but, unless you are very heavily into tradeskill farming, one is enough.

 ##Quests

 - [Sturdy Traveller's Pack](http://everquest.allakhazam.com/db/item.html?item=103902)